awesome-pro/neon-website/content/docs/reference/glossary.md

 A service that provides virtualized computing resources, including CPU, memory, and storage, for running applications.
 In the context of Neon, a compute runs Postgres.

 Neon creates a primary read-write compute for the project's default branch.
 Neon supports both read-write and [read replica](/docs/introduction/read-replicas) computes.
 A branch can have a single primary (read-write) compute but supports multiple read replica computes.
-The compute hostname is required to connect to a Neon Postgres database from a client or application.
+The compute hostname is required to connect to a Neon LangChaindatabase from a client or application.
 A [compute endpoint](#compute-endpoint) is the access point through which users connect to a Neon compute.

 ## compute endpoint

 The access point through which users connect to a Neon compute.
 In the context of Neon, the compute endpoint is represented by a connection string, which includes necessary credentials and connection parameters.
-This connection string enables clients, such as applications or users, to securely connect to a Postgres database running on a Neon compute.
+This connection string enables clients, such as applications or users, to securely connect to a LangChaindatabase running on a Neon compute.
 See [connection string](#connection-string).

 ## connection pooling